 One of the more interesting burials in it is that of Joan Shakespeare, who was William Shakespeare’s younger sister.
 She married into the Hart family, and one of the Hart descendants moved to Tewkesbury.
 John Hart was a chairmaker, and so was his son, and there are two Shakespeare Hart burials in this tiny plot.

-Somewhere amongst my photographs is a sign that pointed to a boat builder called Shakespeare in Tewkesbury but naturally I cannot find it at this point in time.
+Somewhere amongst my photographs is a sign that pointed to a boat builder called W.A.
+Shakespeare in Tewkesbury but I have not researched him to find out whether he was related.

 Curiously there is a grave in Cheltenham’s Prestbury cemetery with a Shakespeare connection too: